[[caption-width-right:313: Well, it wasn't like Cousin Arnie was creepy enough already.]]

 * The town and the school flooding in "The Flood".
 Worse still, all the kids are trapped in the school.

-* Arnie and his horrifying post-nasal drip.
-And that parallel of Arnold's pig...
-Everything about the Cousin Arnie episode was horrifying actually.
+* Arnie and his horrific post-nasal drip.
+And that parallel of Arnold's pig was horrific... everything about the Cousin Arnie episode was absolutely horrific, actually.

 ** Arnie's town, essentially a BizarroUniverse counterpart to Arnold's town, has an immensely eerie tone to it...and then we have the very end where Arnie thinks Arnold is trying to steal his girlfriend and ''absolutely flips''.